Sicily

 the beautiful Palermo.

-The most adventurous visitors would not like
+The most adventurous visitors might like to climb the slopes of

-to miss a climb on the slopes of Mount Etna, the highest active volcano
+Mount Etna, the highest active volcano

 eruptions of lava.

-are part of Sicily are places of special beauty which can be reached
+The small islands already mentioned which form part of Sicily are places of special beauty which can be reached

 The Aeolian islands boast some of the